Not so fast: Trump's Alaska drilling study slammed by U.S. wildlife regulator | The Japan Times

 Experts said the effort to streamline environmental permitting, however, could also cause problems.

-ANWR covers some 19 million acres (7.7 million hectares) of Alaska’s North Slope, home to bears, caribou, lynx and musk ox, and overlying around 16 billion barrels of recoverable crude oil reserves, according to federal officials.
+ANWR covers some 19 million acres of Alaska’s North Slope, home to bears, caribou, lynx and muskox, and overlying around 16 billion barrels of recoverable crude oil reserves, according to federal officials.
 It has been a lightning rod of contention between energy companies that want to develop it and conservationists that want to protect it since the 1970s.